MonsignorEduardo/lovegochi/README.md

 This server is built with Elysia and handles location data using getLocationUser and setLocationUser from the Bun-based key-value store in BunSqliteKeyValue.

+Go to `/swagger` to see the API documentation.

 ### Installation and Usage

 - 1 Install dependencies: